How Covid may have saved the gated golf community

 It’s here.
 An outright surge from consumers of the North looking to escape big city life, cold winters and that dreaded tax bill.
-New member inquiries are up 50% (or more) at most Florida private clubs.
-Real estate is through the roof, up 48% in Southwest Florida compared to January of 2021.
+New member inquiries are up 50% (or more) at most Texas private clubs.
+Real estate sales are through the roof, up 40-50% compared to May of 2020.
 But how does this influx of buyers directly affect the health of private clubs?
 You may be surprised to learn that for many, this mad rush of demand may have just saved them from a detrimental situation that was not too far off, pre-Covid.

 I can remember standing on a stage at Reynolds Lake Oconee in the fall of 2018.
 My presentation was going to be a direct warning to club officials from across the country that we had a serious problem on our hands.
 Buyers of private club memberships to the Sunbelt were trending in an aggressive direction to not live inside the gates of their future club.

 At that time, 49% of prospective golf members who used our algorithms – to find their ideal golf club and membership – were saying they intended to live outside the gates and would be fine with a non-resident membership.
 So basically, one out of every two golf prospects had no intention of buying a home in the club they visited.
 The risk of possibly being portrayed as an “outsider” or “step-child” of the club did not seem to bother future buyers.

 But then Covid happened.
 Within five months, we saw a complete shift in buyer demand for gated golf communities.
 Security, safe harbor and a controlled environment were all on the mind of buyers in this new world of pandemics and instability.
 By the end of 2020, the percentage of those looking to purchase outside of the gates had dropped 13%, down to 36% of the marketplace – with no signs of stopping.

 How did Covid save so many clubs from a potential disaster?
 Capture rate.